 Are you sitting down?

-My husband, who is something of an exercise nut, has been forwarding me articles for several years now about the dangers of sitting still.
+My husband, who is something of an exercise and health nut, has been forwarding me articles for several years now about the dangers of sitting still.

 Sitting slows your metabolism.

 Sitting for long periods cancels out the benefits of exercise.

 Those who sit are more prone to weight gain, cardiovascular disease, and diabetes.

 “Scientists are increasingly warning that sitting for prolonged periods — even if you also exercise regularly — could be bad for your health,” the AP reports.
 “And it doesn’t matter where the sitting takes place — at the office, at school, in the car or before a computer or TV — just the overall number of hours it occurs.”